Physlex/LearningPython/README.md

-##Notice

-#Goal:
-    - To learn the basics of framework-light python.
-    - To learn why to use this over cpp given certain issues.
-    - To learn Django for making CRUD applications for this summer.
-    - To learn some DScience concepts, as python is really connected to it.
+##Notice  #Goal:    - To learn the basics of framework-light python.      - To learn why to use this over cpp given certain issues.      - To learn Django for making CRUD applications for this summer.      - To learn some DScience concepts, as python is really connected to it.#NOTICE      -This project is officially done.
+I am now moving into object oriented, executable python and django.      -To procede with this, I will be leaving this repo and moving to a more freeing one.    -The goal of the next is to develop good coding style, proper project structure      (for a novice) and learn Django / webDevelopment.
+(The webdev will take a while)